-According to the most recent American Opportunity Survey by McKinsey & Company, an incredible 36% of employed respondents identified as independent contractors.
+According to an American Opportunity Survey by McKinsey & Company, an incredible 36% of employed respondents identified as independent contractors.
 This is a huge jump from the 2016 reported number of 27% of the working population.
 The survey includes anyone who identified as a contract, freelance, temporary, or gig worker.

 While previous estimates have expected an increase in independent workers, the global pandemic and recent economic factors have caused an even faster growth than previously anticipated.
 Layoffs and instability during the pandemic and now the rise in the cost of living may have pushed a larger number of workers to turn to gig work in order to supplement their income.